This app allows you to play and analyse go/baduk/weiqi with two very strong AIs:

 With the checkbox "winrate on play" you can toggle whether winrates are also shown during play (not only in analysis).
 If ticked, the winrate will be displayed for all moves of the AI.

-In the field labelled "branches to show in analysis" you can limit the number of analyzed branches that are shown on the board.
+In the field labelled "moves to show in analysis" you can limit the number of analyzed moves that are shown on the board.

 If you touch the board, a preview of the stone to be played will be shown.
 You can adjust its position by dragging your finger across the board (stone position is always 3 lines above your finger).
 Lifting off your finger finally places the stone.
 The 3-line-offset can be switched off in the settings.